Specifying Seals and Bearings for Mechanical Conveyors

 Seals for explosion prevention

-Shaft seals and other components give off heat and/or discharge static electricity as the equipment operates, and few processes warrant more attention to detail than those involving potentially explosive materials.
+Shaft seals and other components give off heat and/or build static charges as the equipment operates, and few processes warrant more attention to detail than those involving potentially explosive materials.
 While using a liquid barrier to cool the shaft seals is effective, this approach is usually unacceptable in dry processes.
 But alternatives exist.
 Figure 2 shows an ATEX-compliant soft-face seal that uses high-lubricity materials instead of a liquid cooling barrier.

 The prescribed temperature and pressure limits of the machinery and process will guide your seal choice.
 These parameters vary considerably so each seal must be engineered individually.
 This will prolong sourcing and manufacturing, so plan accordingly.